 Puberty

 Puberty in cats is quite similar to that in humans.
 A male cat reaches puberty at seven months, while it takes females between five and eight months to reach sexual maturity.
-You will see rebellious and disobedient behavior from cats during this period, and their temperament will fluctuate.
+You will see rebellious and disobedient behaviour from cats during this period, and their temperament will fluctuate.
 And as puberty nears its end, cats become more docile and mature.
 Cats should be neutered or spayed around 5 months old.

 Adulthood